deepchatterjeeligo/deepchatterjeeligo.github.io/_posts/2020-05-29-defending-virtually.md

 My defense date was on April 16, 2020, right in the middle of the coronavirus crisis.
-The first major academic conference that was canceled due to the spread of COVID-19 was the APS March Meeting, schduled to happen in the first week of March.
+The first major academic conference that was canceled due to the spread of COVID-19 was the APS March Meeting, scheduled to happen in the first week of March.
 I remember this well since my roommate was supposed to leave for Denver for the meeting on a morning flight.
 He got the news of cancellation around 10 PM the night before.
 Personally, I had plans to visit my fiancee in Dallas,